-Until the amount contemplated by such guidelines is achieved, or if an officer or a Director becomes non-compliant due to a reduction in the price of the Company's common stock, such officer or Director is required to retain an amount equal to 50% of the shares received as a result of the exercise of options or the vesting and settlement of restricted stock, restricted stock units, performance shares or other similar full value awards, in each case netted to pay any exercise price or withholding taxes.
+Until the amount contemplated by the guidelines is achieved, or if an officer or a Director becomes noncompliant due to a reduction in the price of the Company's common stock, the officer or Director must retain an amount equal to 50% of the shares received as a result of the exercise of options or the vesting and settlement of restricted stock, restricted stock units, performance shares or other similar full value awards, in each case netted to pay any exercise price or withholding taxes.

-At December 31, 2017, all current NEOs and Directors either met the ownership guidelines or were within the five-year phase-in period.
+As of December 31, 2019, all NEOs, other than Mr. Ainsworth, and Directors either met the ownership guidelines or were within the five-year phase-in period.